How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 How can a non-technical founder evaluate the tech skills of potential CTO candidates?

-You can enlist the support of your technical team or hire external tech consultants (from an outsourcing IT company) to evaluate a CTO experience and knowledge in relevant technologies and problem-solving abilities.
-You can also seek recommendations from your network or industry contacts.
+You can enlist the support of your technical team or recruit external tech consultants (from an outsourcing IT company) to evaluate a startup CTO experience and knowledge in relevant technologies and problem-solving abilities.
+A CTO may also need to align with your company’s cultural fit to ensure smooth collaboration.
+Additionally, you can seek recommendations from your network or industry contacts to find an ideal CTO or a technical advisor.
+If you're unsure where to start, learn how to hire the right tech startup leader through expert guidance.

 Author avatar...